-If we compare electricity and prana, it becomes clear how each flow of prana energises different parts of the body.
-Electricity enters the house through a series of cables, it is directed around the house to power different areas and devices within the house, so that tasks can be performed; such as cooking food, heating, lighting, washing clothes, cleaning and entertainment.
-In the same way Prana is directed through a series of energy zones known as nadis to different areas of the body to perform different tasks and power different areas of the body and mind.
+This can be clearly illustrated by comparing electricity and prana, it becomes clear how each flow of prana energises different parts of the body.
+In a similar way electricity enters a house through a series of cables, it is directed around the house to power different areas and devices within the house, so that tasks can be performed; such as cooking food, heating, lighting, washing clothes, cleaning and entertainment.
+Prana is also directed through a series of cables these are energy zones known as nadis, the prana is directed through the nadis to different areas of the body to perform different tasks and power different areas of the body and mind.

 There are twelve vayus that are responsible for actions within the body and mind, five major vayus (the Pancha Prana Vayus), five minor prana vayus (the upa prana vayus) and 2 para pranas vayus (in this instance the translation of para is other).

-It is the five major pancha prana vayus that are most relevant to our yoga practise.
+It is the five major pancha prana vayus that are most relevant to the practice of yoga.

 The Pancha Prana Vayus

 Prana Vayu – the upwards and outwards flow of the inhalation.